Israel–Serbia relations: History

 In July 2023, Israeli foreign minister Eli Cohen described Serbia as the "strongest ally of the State of Israel in the region".

-In April 2024, Israeli ambassador to Serbia, Yahel Wilan, released a statement that Israel would not recognize the Srebrenica massacre as a genocide.
+In April 2024, Israeli ambassador to Serbia, Yahel Wilan, expressed his opinion that he did not consider the Srebrenica massacre a genocide and commented that Israel has not formally recognized it as such.

 Following the October 7 attacks Serbian President Aleksandar Vučić condemned the "horrific attacks", adding that "the Jewish people have endured a history of suffering and Israel deserves to live in peace and security" while also calling for a compromise between Palestinians and Israelis.
 Media reports have suggested Serbia is a major supplier of weapons and ammunition to Israel during the Gaza war, with at least two major shipments sent during the conflict.
 Serbia's state-owned arms manufacturer, Yugoimport SDPR, exported over 23.1 million euros worth of arms and ammunition to Israel during 2024.

 In June 2024, a Serbian-Muslim assailant attacked a police officer outside of the Israeli embassy in Belgrade.

 In September 2024, Israeli President Isaac Herzog visited Sebia, meeting with Serbian President Aleksandar Vučić in Belgrade.

-In June 2025, due to the Iran–Israel war, the government announced halt on exporting arms to Israel.
+In June 2025, due to the Twelve-Day War, the government announced halt on exporting arms to Israel.
 This came after Iran warned that providing weapons to Israel would be considered an "act of aggression" against Iran.

+In 2026, Francesca Albanese, the UN Special Rapporteur on the occupied Palestinian territories, described Serbia as "one of Israel's strongest and most determined allies."